 Oysters and other shellfish, whole grains, beans, nuts, potatoes, and organ meats (kidneys, liver) are good sources of copper.
 Dark leafy greens, dried fruits such as prunes, cocoa, black pepper, and yeast are also sources of copper in the diet.

 Normally people have enough copper in the foods they eat.
 Menkes disease (kinky hair syndrome) is a very rare disorder of copper metabolism that is present before birth.
-It occurs in male infants.
+It occurs in male infants and affects their copper levels.

 Lack of copper may lead to anemia and osteoporosis.

 In large amounts, copper is poisonous.
-A rare inherited disorder, Wilson's disease, causes deposits of copper in the liver, brain, and other organs.
-The increased copper in these tissues leads to hepatitis, kidney problems, brain disorders, and other problems.
+A rare inherited disorder, Wilson disease, causes deposits of copper in the liver, brain, and other organs.
+The increased copper in these tissues leads to hepatitis, kidney compromise, brain disorders, and other problems.

 - 0 to 6 months: 200 micrograms per day (mcg/day)